-The curriculum consists of four modules: Your Introduction to Day Trading, Learning & Understanding the Indicators, Congressive Strategy & Legacy Trades, and Transitioning Into the Live Market.
+The curriculum consists of four modules: Your Introduction to Day Trading, Learning & Understanding the Indicators, Congressive Trading Strategy, and Transitioning Into the Live Market.
 Each module consists of multiple videos and exercises you complete that you can submit for review.

 Personal mentoring takes a lot of time and is an invaluable resource.
 You get to address your specific trading issues with a professional trader who has been through what you are going through and has successfully navigated past those issues.